 So, what are the key characteristics of a Montessori-friendly toy?

-1. Simple is beautiful
+1. Simple & beautiful

-Toys that follow the Montessori principles don’t distract the children with multiple impulses.
+Toys that follow the Montessori principles don’t distract children with multiple impulses.
 You won’t find any batteries in them either.

-2. Natural materials
+2. Made from natural materials

 4. Rooted in reality

 Maria Montessori believed that “the true basis of the imagination is reality.”